 While the Sapphire Gem is said to do well in hot climates, it should go without saying that if you intend to raise any breed of chicken in a hot climate, you will need to provide plenty of shade and cool water for your birds.

 The birds can stand next to blocks of ice to keep cool, or they may choose to drink the ice cold water as it liquifies.
 Star Mill also suggests leaving frozen pieces of fruit for your chickens as it will encourage them to stay hydrated.

 If you live in an area with cold winters, do provide indoor shelter.
-Keep plenty of warm, clean nesting material for your hens, and you may even consider using heat lamps or small space heaters during particularly cold bouts.
+Keep plenty of warm, clean nesting material for your hens, and you may even consider using heat lamps or small coop heaters during particularly cold bouts.